WinVector/pyvtreat/README.md

 supervised machine learning.
 We try to leave as much as possible to the machine learning algorithms themselves, but cover most of the truly necessary typically ignored precautions.
-The library is designed to produce a ‘data.frame’ that is entirely numeric and takes common precautions to guard against the following real world data issues:
+The library is designed to produce a ‘DataFrame’ that is entirely numeric and takes common precautions to guard against the following real world data issues:

   - Categorical variables with very many levels.